Queen of Hearts Fertility Care & NaProTechnology

 TAMPON or PADS:

-• Very Light (VL): changing less frequently than every 12 hours
+• Very Light (VL): changing pad/tampon less than every 12 hours.

 MENSTRUAL CUP MEASUREMENTS